 - Mock interviews are more formal sessions where you will be asked the type of questions you are likely to face at interview by the adviser, who will then offer you constructive feedback and advice on your performance.

 You can choose either one of these sessions or both depending on how confident you feel and how your previous experiences have gone.
-Give us a call now on 01274 234991 to discuss the best appointment for you.
+Log in to My Career and Employability Centre and choose a 45 minute appointment stating which type of appointment you'd like.